Subgradient Regularized Multivariate Convex Regression at Scale: Primal Feasibility and Duality Gap

 \section{Primal Feasibility and Duality Gap}

-Given a feasible solution for the full dual~\eqref{eqn:main-dual}, we show how to obtain a feasible solution for the primal~\eqref{eqn:main-primal} (note that \eqref{def:primal-dual} need {\it{not}} deliver a primal feasible solution).
+Given a feasible solution for the full dual~\eqref{eqn:main-dual}, {{we show how it can be used to obtain a feasible solution for the primal problem~\eqref{eqn:main-primal} while also achieving a good primal objective value}} (note that \eqref{def:primal-dual} need {\it{not}} deliver a primal feasible solution).
 A primal feasible solution is useful as it leads to a convex function estimate and also a duality gap certificate.

 Given a primal candidate $(\bm{\phi},\bm{\xi})$, we will construct $(\tilde{\bm{\phi}},\tilde{\bm{\xi}})$ that is feasible for~\eqref{eqn:main-primal}.
 To this end, let $v_{(i,j)}=\phi_j-\phi_i-\langle \bm{x}_j-\bm{x}_i,\bm{\xi}_i\rangle,$ for all $i\neq j$ and we use the convention $v_{(j,j)}=0$.
 Furthermore, let